 Hours: 8:30 a.m.-5 p.m.
 Monday-Friday when school is in session.
 The PA is on duty from 8:30 a.m.-3:30 p.m. when school is in session.

-On-campus services are offered at no charge to you.
-You should bring your current insurance card to the office.
+On-campus services are offered at no charge to students, who will need to bring a current insurance card to the office.

 - Assessment and treatment of acute or sudden onset of illness or injury